marcdotson/asc-training/README.md

 ### Pushed to GitHub

-- `/Code` Each script should do something specific (like tidyverse functions), have a descriptive name, and include number prefixes if they are meant to be run in a certain order (e.g., `01_import-data.R`, `02_clean-data.R`).
+- `/code` Each script should do something specific (like tidyverse functions), have a descriptive name, and include number prefixes if they are meant to be run in a certain order (e.g., `01_import-data.R`, `02_clean-data.R`).
-- `/Data` While all data live here, only data that are small enough and can be shared publicly will be pushed.
+- `/data` While all data live here, only data that are small enough and can be shared publicly will be pushed.
-- `/Figures` Figures live here, including images (saved as PNG files) and data referenced or used for tables, for use in the `README`, writing, and presentation.
+- `/figures` Figures live here, including images (saved as PNG files) and data referenced or used for tables, for use in the `README`, writing, and presentation.
-- `/Presentations` Slides for presentations (without any PDF knits).
+- `/presentations` Slides for presentations (without any PDF knits).
+- `/renv` Information on the reproducible environment (see below).
-- `/Writing` The paper (using the paper template but without any PDF knits) and case studies on specific aspects related to the project (with the output set to `github_document`).
+- `/writing` The paper (using the paper template but without any PDF knits) and case studies on specific aspects related to the project (with the output set to `github_document`).
+- `.Rprofile` Information on the reproducible environment (see below).
+- `renv.lock` Information on the reproducible environment (see below).
 - `README` The abstract and project organization details.

 ### Not Pushed to GitHub

-- `/Output` Output from model runs.
+- `/output` Output from model runs.
 These files tend to be too large.
   They are also something each user can create on their own.
-- `/Private` A catch-all folder for additional files specific to a project that might not have anywhere else to live.
+- `/private` A catch-all folder for additional files specific to a project that might not have anywhere else to live.

-Note that you can create `/Output` and `/Private` folders in your local clone without worrying about them being pushed.
+Note that you can create `/output` and `/private` folders in your local clone without worrying about them being pushed.
 We can further modify the `.gitignore` file to add other folders and files that aren’t pushed to GitHub.

+### Reproducible Environment

+Every package you install lives in your system library, accessible to all projects.
+However, packages change.
+Add a reproducible environment by creating a project library using the `{renv}` package.

+- Initialize the project library once using `renv::init()`.
+This will create the `renv` folder (with its own `.gitignore`), a lockfile `renv.lock`, and an `.Rprofile` file.
+- Once you’ve intalled packages, add them to the project library using `renv::snapshot()`.
+- To install the specific packages of an already-existing project library, use `renv::restore()`.

 ## Miscellaneous Details

-- Use RStudio projects.
 - Use branches (never work on the main branch).
 - Use `here::here()` to specify files paths within R scripts.
 - Use tidyverse functions and the [tidyverse